List of UK top-ten albums in 2021

 The UK Albums Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling albums of the week in the United Kingdom.
 Since 2004 the chart has been based on the sales of both physical albums and digital downloads.
 Since 2015, the album chart has been based on both sales and streaming.
 This list shows albums that peaked in the top ten of the UK Albums Chart during 2021, as well as albums which peaked in 2020 and 2022 but were in the top 10 in 2021.
 The entry date is when the album appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 Two-hundred and eighteen albums were in the top ten this year.
-Two albums from 2019 and twelve albums from 2020 remained in the top ten for several weeks at the beginning of the year, while Between Us by Little Mix was released in 2021, but did not reach its peak until 2022.
+Two albums from 2019 and thirteen albums from 2020 remained in the top ten for several weeks at the beginning of the year, while Between Us by Little Mix was released in 2021, but did not reach its peak until 2022.
 Little Mix sixth studio album Confetti, was also the fastest-selling album of 2020 by a British act.
 Fine Line by Harry Styles debuted in 2019 and re-entered the top 10 in 2020, but its peak position was not until 2021.
 Christmas by Michael Bublé was originally released in 2011, launched a new chart run in 2020, reaching a peak on its latest run in 2021, when it returned to number-one.
+Post Human: Survival Horror by Bring Me the Horizon was the only album from 2020 to reach its peak in 2021.
 Olivia Rodrigo, Celeste and Arlo Parks were among the many artists who achieved their first top 10 album in 2021.

 The first new number-one album of the year was Greenfields: The Gibb Brothers Songbook, Vol. 1 by Barry Gibb.
 Overall, forty different albums peaked at number-one in 2021, with Taylor Swift (2) having the most albums hit that position.
 An asterisk (*) in the "Weeks in Top 10" column shows that the album is currently in the top 10.